0xProject/0x-examples/swap-signed-responses-example/README.md

 ## 📝 Notes

 - Responses rejected before reaching the API, such as invalid API keys or rate limits, are not signed.
+- Streaming endpoints such as `/cross-chain/quotes/stream` are not signed.
+Do not send `Accept-Signature` to them.
 - Token addresses and amounts are hardcoded for simplicity.